jmhorcas/SPLE-EmpiricalAnalysis/3-analysis/README.md

 # Analysis of the Tool Support
 This project answers the following research question:
-> How the tools behave when they are used in complex SPLs?
+> How existing tools support the SPL activities and variability modeling characteristics required by the case studies identified in RQ1?

 The objective is to empirically analyzing the most usable SPL tools.
 We use a running case study based on an SPL process for Functional Quality Attributes ([WeaFQAs](https://hdl.handle.net/10630/17231)) with demanding characteristics such as clonable features, variable features, attributes, huge feature models, and so on.
 This project contains the artifacts developed in different SPL tools to carry out the [WeaFQAs](https://hdl.handle.net/10630/17231) SPL process.

 Variability model of the [Functional Quality Attributes (FQAs)](https://doi.org/10.1016/j.infsof.2017.10.018):